eliran-shani/cypress-automation-infra/README.md

 # Cypress.io Automation Framework

-This repository is all about creating, running and verifying automated UI tests on HiredScore UI products <br>
+This repository is all about creating, running and verifying automated UI tests on UI products <br>
 using a cutting edge automation tool.

 ### Tech